cloudfauj/cloudfauj/README.md

 TODO

+- setup local dir for all storage
+- implement state & infrastructrue for env creation, then test creation flow
 - revisit: we may not need the whole app logs command & its backend right now, we can just ship logs to cloudwatch

 - read up on websocket & gorilla lib